CirclesUBI/circles-handbook/docs/developers/tutorials/circles-by-hand-with-sbt-ethereum.md

 ## Appendix: Circles hub source code

-<details><summary>Here is the full source code of the Circles hub.
-It includes the source code of the generated ERC-20 token contracts:</summary>
+<details><summary>Click here to show the full source code of the Circles hub.
+It includes the source code of the generated ERC-20 token contracts.</summary>
 <p>

 ```javascript